LevyJeng/ICPS/README.md

-ICPS is short for intelligent collaborative planning system
+# ICPS is short for Intelligent Collaborative Planning System